-Stress is a part of life and we are currently living through an incredible time of change so no matter who your are life can cause you anxiety.
-The good news: A daily meditation practice can help release your fears and internal struggles.
+Stress is a part of life and we are currently living through an incredible time of change so no matter who you are, life can cause you anxiety.
+The good news: a daily meditation practice can help release your fears and internal struggles.